Stress Urinary Incontinence Chattanooga TN

 It is important to know that Stress Urinary Incontinence is not a normal part of aging or a part of being a woman.
 It can be profoundly limiting and there are numerous treatments available.

 There are many causes of urinary incontinence in men and women other than Stress Urinary Incontinence, and it is important to determine if some other cause is behind your urine leakage.
 Asking about situations in which you might leak is very helpful in determining if you have SUI.
 Questions about other medical problems, previous surgeries, pregnancies and type of delivery, or any medications you may be taking can help in diagnosing the cause of your urine leakage.

-We often have patients maintain a bladder diary over several days which can help to pinpoint the types of incontinence they may be experiencing.
+Our physicians may recommend patients maintain a bladder diary over several days which can help to pinpoint the types of incontinence they may be experiencing.